Ontology 1-Day Volume Hits $155.12 Million (ONT)

 - Helium (HNT) traded up 24.7% against the dollar and now trades at $2.48 or 0.00007882 BTC.

 Ontology (ONT) is a proof-of-stake (PoS) coin that uses the VBFT hashing algorithm.
-It launched on February 26th, 2018.
+It was first traded on February 26th, 2018.
 Ontology’s total supply is 1,000,000,000 coins and its circulating supply is 805,646,909 coins.
-Ontology’s official message board is medium.com/ontologynetwork.
 Ontology’s official Twitter account is @OntologyNetwork and its Facebook page is accessible here.
-Ontology’s official website is ont.io.
 The Reddit community for Ontology is /r/OntologyNetwork and the currency’s Github account can be viewed here.
+The official website for Ontology is ont.io.
+Ontology’s official message board is medium.com/ontologynetwork.

-Ontology can be bought or sold on the following cryptocurrency exchanges: .
-It is usually not possible to purchase alternative cryptocurrencies such as Ontology directly using US dollars.
-Investors seeking to trade Ontology should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Ontology using one of the exchanges listed above.
+Ontology can be traded on the following cryptocurrency exchanges: .
+It is usually not presently possible to purchase alternative cryptocurrencies such as Ontology directly using U.S. dollars.
+Investors seeking to trade Ontology should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Ontology using one of the aforementioned exchanges.

 Receive News & Updates for Ontology Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ontology and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.